-During this module, you will create a practical outcome aligned with your pathway specialism and identified career focus.
-You might approach this as an opportunity to create a portfolio of work, initiate a live or simulated industry project or to take an entrepreneurial approach by creating a project that you might continue to pursue after finishing the degree.
+During this module, you will create a practical outcome aligned with your programme specialism and identified career focus.
+You will also inevitably approach this as an opportunity to create or enhance a portfolio of work, initiate a live or simulated industry project or take an entrepreneurial approach by creating a project that you might continue to pursue after finishing the degree.

-A written thesis will underpin the practical element, allowing you to identify a clear connection between academic theory as well as scholarly research and genuine industry practice.
-The aim is to consolidate and enhance previous learning on the programme and provides the opportunity to develop an individual research proposal in any are of interest relevant to the programmes content.
+A written thesis will underpin the practical element, allowing you to identify a clear connection between academic theory, scholarly research and genuine industry practice.
+The aim is to consolidate and enhance previous learning on the programme, providing the opportunity to develop an individual research proposal in any area of interest relevant to the programme’s content.

-This project aims to provide you with an opportunity to conduct live research in a topic of interest to you, developing skills in project management and engaging with professional development planning.
+This project aims to provide you with an opportunity to conduct live research on a topic of interest to you, developing skills in project management and engaging with professional development planning.

 Accreditation of Prior Experiential Learning (APEL)